autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/README.md

 # autoware_lanelet2_map_validator

 `autoware_lanelet2_map_validator` is a tool to validate Lanelet2 maps to ensure that Autoware can work properly with it.

 This validation tool is an extension of [lanelet2_validation](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/tree/master/lanelet2_validation) so that Autoware specific rules can be applied.
+As you can see from the codes in the `src/validators` directory, the group of validators belong to this tool inherits the [lanelet::validation::MapValidator class](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/blob/master/lanelet2_validation/include/lanelet2_validation/BasicValidator.h#L17) from the original `lanelet2_validation`.
+Therefore, we believe that reading the source code of the `lanelet2_validation` will help you understand this tool better.

 **Note that this validator is still on construction that there are only a few rules and a template to define those rules.**